Documentation

 Policy evaluation

-When processing a request, Cube will evaluate the data access policies and combine them with relevant custom security rules, e.g., public parameters for member-level security and query_rewrite filters for row-level security.
+When processing a request, Cube will evaluate the access policies and combine them with relevant custom security rules, e.g., public parameters for member-level security and query_rewrite filters for row-level security.

 If multiple access policies apply to a request, they are combined together using the OR semantics.
-For example, if a user has two roles with different policies, the user will get the union of the permissions in these policies.
+For example, if a user has two groups with different policies, the user will get the union of the permissions in these policies.

 Member-level access

-Member-level security rules in data access policies are combined together with public parameters of cube and view members using the AND semantics.
+Member-level security rules in access policies are combined together with public parameters of cube and view members using the AND semantics.
 Both will apply to the request.

 When querying a view, member-level security rules defined in the view are not combined together with member-level security rules defined in relevant cubes.
 Only the ones from the view will apply to the request.